by Collyn Rivers – Updated 2020

 Electrical converter problems can result in flat batteries when away for more than a few hours from 230 volts.
 Here’s how to fix this.
-These converters are fitted to almost all caravans and motorhomes worldwide.
+These converters are fitted to almost all travel trailers and motorhomes worldwide.
 They are not suitable for RV free camping.

-Electrical converter problems in caravans – nominal battery capacity
+Electrical converter problems in travel trailers – nominal battery capacity

 These converters run 12-volt appliances directly from 230-volt power.
 They do have a battery back-up but that battery’s capacity is only nominal.
 Few such converters can supply 12-volt power for more than one night away from 230 volts.
 One maker states that they ‘provide a 230-volt run 12-volt system, with optional battery backup’.
 In the USA a converter is often called an ’emergency’ supply.

-Electrical converter problems in caravans – too low voltage
+Electrical converter problems in travel trailers – too low voltage

 Apart from typically-limited capacity, there are two further electrical converter problems (when free camping).
 In particular, most converters produce about 13.65 volts.
 This is too low to speedily charge the batteries typically used.
 This is often made clear in the technical specifications, but not in the promotional literature.